Skip to content

 end

-Finally, we have to tell the visitor library to start visiting the AST using our visitor:
+Finally, we have to tell the visitor library to start visiting the CST using our visitor:

 luau